penumbra-zone/penumbra/docs/protocol/src/dex/action/swap_claim.md

 Each swap claim contains a SwapClaimBody and a zk-SNARK swap claim proof.

+## Invariants

+The invariants that the SwapClaim upholds are described below.

+#### Local Invariants

+1. You cannot mint swap outputs to a different address than what was specified during the initial swap.

+2. You cannot mint swap outputs to different assets than those specified in the original swap.

+3. You cannot mint swap outputs to different amounts than those specified by the batch swap output data.

+    3.1.
+You can only claim your contribution to the batch swap outputs.

+    3.2.
+You can only claim the outputs using the batch swap output data for the block in which the swap was executed.

+4. You can only claim swap outputs for swaps that occurred.

+5. You can only claim swap outputs once.

+    5.1.
+Each positioned swap has exactly one valid nullifier for it.

+    5.2.
+No two swaps can have the same nullifier.

+#### Local Justification

+1. The Swap commits to the claim address.
+The SwapClaim circuit enforces that the same address used to derive the swap commitment is that used to derive the note commitments for the two output notes via the [Swap Commitment Integrity](#swap-commitment-integrity) and [Output Note Commitment Integrity](#output-note-commitment-integrity) checks.

+2. The SwapClaim circuit checks that the trading pair on the original Swap is the same as that on the batch swap output data via the [Trading Pair Consistency Check](#trading-pair-consistency-check).

+3. You cannot mint outputs to different amounts via:

+    3.1.
+The output amounts of each note is checked in-circuit to be only due to that user's contribution of the batch swap output data via the [Output Amounts Integrity](#output-amounts-integrity) check.

+    3.2.
+The circuit checks the block height of the swap matches that of the batch swap output data via the [Height Consistency Check](#height-consistency-check).
+The `ActionHandler` for the SwapClaim checks that the batch swap output data provided by the SwapClaim matches that saved on-chain for that output height and trading pair.

+4. The SwapClaim circuit verifies that there is a valid [Merkle authentication path](#merkle-auth-path-verification) to the swap in the global state commitment tree.

+5. You can only claim swap outputs once via:

+    5.1.
+A swap's transmission key binds to the nullifier key as described in the [Diversified Address Integrity](#diversified-address-integrity) section, and all components of a positioned swap, along with this key, are hashed to derive the nullifier, in circuit as described below in the [Nullifier Integrity](#nullifier-integrity) section.

+    5.2.
+In the `ActionHandler` for `check_stateful` we check that the nullifier is unspent.

+#### Global Justification

+1.1.
+This action mints the swap's output notes, and is reflected in the balance by adding the value from the transaction value balance.
+Value is not created due to [system level invariant 1](../../transactions/invariants.md), which ensures that transactions contribute a 0 value balance.

 ## SwapClaim zk-SNARK Statements

 The swap claim proof demonstrates the properties enumerated below for the private witnesses known by the prover: